 Black Soldier Fly Larvae.
 Sounds like something pretty powerful, doesn’t it?
 Bugs with a mission.
 And really, that’s how we see these little protein-packed buggers.
-It’s one of the many reasons we brought them on as part of our Cluckin’ Good Supplements and Treats line.
+It’s one of the many reasons we opted for them with our Cluckin’ Good Grubs.

 But let’s go back a little bit.
 When we first started researching ways to supplement the diets of chickens and ducks, we considered mealworms.
 Birds love mealworms, and they are a good source of protein.
 At first glance, it made sense to consider those insects as something we wanted to offer to customers.
 What we learned, though, is that the common means of obtaining mealworms didn’t fit with part of our mission at Scratch and Peck Feeds – to offer sustainably produced and sourced ingredients.
 Most mealworms come from China, which means not only are we not supporting our regional economies, we’re also sourcing a product that requires overseas transport … and a lot of fuel along the way.
 Our quest for a sustainable protein product continued.